What exactly are kidney stones? How are they formed? How do you treat them? And what does it all mean for your Miniature Schnauzer's health?

 Struvite stones are comprised of magnesium, ammonium and phosphate and account for more than one-third of all stones found in the urinary tracts of dogs.
 They are almost always accompanied by bacteria that create a high alkaline pH.
 Avoiding alkaline foods may help prevent such stones from forming.
 A more acidic diet would include foods like chicken, beef, eggs, fish, yogurt, cottage cheese, brown rice and beans.

 Calcium oxalate stones are primarily caused by high levels of calcium in the urine.
 The most common sign or symptom is trouble urinating.
 In order to prevent such stones from forming adjustments should be made in your dog's diet to maintain normal calcium levels.
+Acceptable foods chicken, turkey, eggs, rice, pasta, cabbage, cauliflower, peas, bananas and melon.
+Diet will not dissolve stones but may help prevent new ones from forming.
+Also cortisone medications should be avoided as they can increase the risk of stone development.
+Surgical removal of these type of stones is usually necessary.

 Prevention is always the best medicine.
 Here are some tips to help keep stones from forming in the first place.